-The menus on the left side of the application relate to Profiles.
-You can Add or Delete Profiles (you can maintain 12 active Profiles), Export and Import profiles from the menus.
-If you double-click on a Profile you can change the Profile Name, and change an Image file (images created using PNG files).
+The controls at the top right side of the application relate to Profiles.
+You can Add/Delete Profiles (you can maintain 12 active Profiles), Export and Import profiles by clicking on the appropriate icon.
+If you double-click on a Profile you can change the Profile Name, and import an Image file (images created using PNG files).

-Figure B - 3 - Flexikey® - Profiles
+Figure B - 8 - Flexikey® - Profiles (Macro Keyboard)